clay-beach/movie-search/README.md

 # movie-search
-Simple application to query the themoviedb.org api and render movie details and reviews.
+Simple application to query the themoviedb.org api and render movie details and reviews using vanilla js.